 Social Emotion: difficulties with recognising and understanding other people's feelings and managing their own.

-Sensory Perception: Many people on the autism spectrum experience some form of sensory sensitivity (hyper) or under-sensitivity (hypo).
+Sensory Perception: Many autistic people experience some form of sensory sensitivity (hyper) or under-sensitivity (hypo).
 There are 7 senses - auditory, visual, touch, taste, smell, proprioception and vestibular.

 The exact cause of autism is still being investigated.
 However, research suggests that a combination of factors - genetic and environmental - may account for changes in brain development.